Fiberglass FAQ: 14 Most Common Questions about Fiberglass Pools

 First, your pool should have a sump system.

 At River Pools, we install a sump pipe so you can monitor and remove groundwater.
-We also lock the pool and patio into place with a Rhino-Rod and extra-thick concrete bond beam.
+We also lock the pool and patio into place with a River Rod and extra-thick concrete bond beam.

 Second, your pool should always be filled with water.
 The weight of the water helps prevent the pool from both popping up and floating.